Visyond/website-hugo/site/content/home-hex/vhome.md

           financial and management ratios & KPIs, and depreciation schedules
     descr: >-
-      Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.
-The  statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
+      Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.<br><br> The statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
     image: /img/vHome image draft (7).png